aj-kivimaki/jpx/README.md

 <details>
 <summary>Future Add-Ons:</summary>

-- Testing
-  - Unit tests (5–10): schemas and pure utilities in `packages/shared`.
-  - Component tests (2–3): `GigForm` and `GigsTable` behavior in `apps/admin-panel`.
-  - E2E test (1): a single happy-path test using Playwright or Cypress (create → verify → delete)
-  - Optional: MSW for component tests to mock API responses.
-  - CI: run unit + component tests in PRs; E2E in a separate job or nightly.

 - Monitoring
   - Capture client-side errors and sessions for easy reproduction (Highlight).
   - Produce structured, typed logs on the server with request/context metadata (tslog).